fiatjaf/noflux-website/content/features.md

 - Responsive design (works on desktop, tablet, and mobile devices)
 - No fancy user interface
 - Doesn't require to download an application from Apple/Google Store
-- You could add Miniflux to the home screen
+- You could add Noflux to the home screen
 - Keyboard shortcuts
 - Touch events on mobile devices
 - Themes: